iPDB -- Optimizing Semantic SQL Queries: Conclusion

 \subsection{Model Inference}

-Having the models uploaded to the model database catalogs, users can utilize the models in \verb|LLM| clauses or \verb|PREDICT| clauses in the \verb|SELECT| statement. \dbname{} supports three execution techniques depending on the PREDICT operator's inputs and outputs, namely, table inference, table generation, and scalar inference.
+With the models uploaded to \dbname{'s} model catalog, users can utilize the models in \verb|LLM| or \verb|PREDICT| clauses in the \verb|SELECT| statement.
+The following is an example of a semantic SQL query:

-{\bf Table Inference}: Table inference allows defining multiple output columns to extract multiple attributes from a set of input columns.
-Table inference produces a predicted table with one or more predicted columns along with the columns of the input relation.
-In this case, an \verb|LLM| clause will appear in the \verb|FROM| clause.
-Predicted columns can be used in consecutive SQL operators, e.g., project, or other semantic operators, e.g., semantic selects.
-The following is an example of table inference: